open-campaign-logger/generator-library/GeneratorGuide.md

     "resultPattern": "{oracle statement} \r\n\t 1) This may not come true.",

-## External Subtables
+## Calling External Tables

 Not all tables used in the *resultPattern* definition must be located in the same file.
+You can call another table in three different ways, depending on where the external table is located.

-Campaign Logger comes with a standard set of help tables that can be called from any table by add the *lib:* string in front of the table name:
+The Campaign Logger server has a standard library of help tables that can be called from any table by adding the *lib:* string in front of the table name:

-    {lib:generatorName#tableName}

-    {private:tableName}

-    {gen:generatorName#tableName}
+    {lib:generatorName}

+Help tables installed on your own Campaign Logger setup using the *Manage Custom Generators* option can be called from any table by adding the *gen:* string in front of the table name:

+    {gen:generatorName}

+Help tables installed on the *Private Library* section of the *Manage Custom Generators* option can be called from any table by adding the *private:* string in front of the table name:

+    {private:generatorName}

+The generator name used in the call is the name of the JSON file.

+The external table call can also specify a subtable within the called generator.
+To do that, insert a hash mark (#) after the file name, and then the name of the subtable.

+    {lib:generatorName#subtable name}

+Note that there are no spaces in front of after the *#* character.
+The subtable name can contain spaces.

 ## Weighing Values

-If you want some table entries to be more common than others, you can specify a *multiplicity* property to it.
+If you want some table entries to be more common than others, you can specify the *multiplicity* property (m) to it.

 This example defines an entry that appears thee times more likely than unweighed values: